-Note: The department will make in-year adjustments only if 5 per cent growth compared to last year's actual enrolment provides additional funding to ECS operators than the budgeted allocation/ funding commitment amount.
+Note: The department will make in-year adjustments only if 5 per cent growth compared to last year's actual enrolment provides more funding to ECS operators than the budgeted allocation/funding commitment amount.
+This is not applicable to school authorities covered under K6.1-K6.5.

-J7 - Ceasing of Operations by a Private ECS Operator
+K7 - Ceasing of Operations by a Private ECS Operator